z-huu/Connect-Four-DE1_SoC/README.md

     Players will input a column for tile placement using the board's rightmost switches.
 There is some error-checking logic that will flash blinking LEDs following a key press with more than one switch high or an out of bounds column.
+    Similarly, a sequence of LEDs are flashed if the column input is valid.

 2. Audio output
     - [x] Audio played following a successful column push from the user